 The pattern does not usually occur in full as illustrated but as part of that pattern.
-As the illustration indicates, the pain.
-Tingling and “numbing” is most likely to occur in the areas of darkest red.
+As the illustration indicates, the pain, tingling and “numbing” is most likely to occur in the areas of darkest red.
 When there are stiff, swollen hands, the sensations around the index finger and thumb are a greater focus, although the tension behind the shoulder is often there.
 If I press into the muscle at the base of the neck, the client almost always describes sensation between the shoulder blades and down the arm.

 When you awake with stiff, swollen hands, try this standard test for scalenes.
 Try to bend your second and third knuckle so that your fingertips touch the base of your fingers while holding the first knuckle straight.
 If you can’t do this, scalenes are indicated as the problem.

+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
 He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.

 Question?
 Comment?
 Typo?